 By becoming familiar with both streams in educational research and writing, students in Educational Studies are expected to develop such basic inquiry skills as problem formulation, selection of perspectives to guide inquiry, basic analytic methods, design of empirical research, and the analysis and interpretation of results, as well as critical understanding of how educational institutions function, individuals grow and change, and social groups are shaped by educational processes.
 These tools should help students to develop the ability to integrate and apply systematic knowledge in order to guide personal action and professional development, and to understand and possibly transform social and institutional policy.

 The Educational Studies program is appropriate for social science majors who want to enhance their understanding of the application of systematic knowledge to questions of social educational policy; for students who plan careers in fields where they might deal with issues related to individuals and educational institutions; and for students interested in a broad introduction to educational issues they have confronted as students as well as those they will confront as citizens and parents.

 Many occupations - ranging from social worker to psychologist to physician - include a concern for education.
 Students interested in such education-related occupations should consider the possibility of an Educational Studies major or minor.
-Many of our graduates go on to complete graduate or professional programs in educational policy, educational research, psychology, social work, journalism, non-profit organizations, and law.
+Upon graduating, many of our alumni become teachers, advisors, advocates, and researchers and work in K-12 education, non-profits, policy organizations, and higher education.
+Additionally, our graduates go on to complete graduate or professional programs in educational policy, educational research, psychology, sociology, social work, medicine, and law.

 Visit the bulletin for program requirements